 Breast Cancer Stats

 We're here to change the stats.
-Our mission: zero deaths from breast cancer by 2030.
+Our vision: Zero Deaths from breast cancer.

 You have returned to the top of the page.

-Breast cancer is the most commonly diagnosed cancer in Australia.
+Breast cancer is the most commonly diagnosed cancer amongst women in Australia.

-Its incidence is increasing – with 1 in 7 Australian women and 1 in 675 Australian men expected to be diagnosed in their lifetime.
+Its incidence is increasing – with 1 in 7 Australian women and about 1 in 600 Australian men expected to be diagnosed in their lifetime.

 The disease develops when cells within the breast grow abnormally and multiply to form a tumour.
 Thanks to medical research, breast cancer that is contained within the breast is now largely treatable.
-Since the National Breast Cancer Foundation (NBCF) started funding research in 1994, five-year breast cancer survival rates have improved from 76% to 91%.
+Since the National Breast Cancer Foundation (NBCF) started funding research in 1994, the death rates from breast cancer in Australia have reduced by 43% thanks in large part to research in prevention, early detection and new and improved breast cancer treatments.

 It’s progress to be proud of.
 But the job’s not done.
-8 Australian women still lose their life to the disease every single day.
+9 Australians still lose their life to the disease every single day.

 Targeted, world-class research is the only way to stop women and men dying from breast cancer.
 By gaining a better understanding of how breast cancer tumours originate, grow and spread, we can save more lives.

-NBCF is committed to funding research to reach one determined goal: zero deaths from breast cancer by 2030.
+NBCF is committed to funding research to reach one determined vision: Zero Deaths from breast cancer.

 There are a range of factors that contribute to your chance of developing breast cancer.
 Some risks can be reduced, while others you might have no control over.